 Less is known in contrast about how China's economy has weathered this trade tension, due to the limited availability of micro-level data.
-Several studies have thus turned to information for publicly-listed Chinese firms, to document patterns of abnormal stock returns around the tariff announcements (Huang et al., 2020), or to study the effects of trade policy uncertainty on firm investments and profits (Benguria et al., 2020).
-We are also aware of one study (Jiao et al., 2020) that has used proprietary data from a single prefecture-level city, to investigate the adjustments of Chinese exporters' sales across different markets.
-Instead of focusing on a particular subset of firms or locations, our paper exploits the satellite coverage to observe the impact on granular grid locations that span mainland China.
+Several studies have thus turned to information for publicly-listed Chinese firms, to document patterns of abnormal stock returns around the tariff announcements (Huang et al., 2022), or to study the effects of trade policy uncertainty on firm investments and profits (Benguria et al., 2022).
+Jiao et al. (2022) use proprietary data from a single prefecture-level city, to investigate the adjustments of Chinese exporters' sales across different markets.
+In addition, several studies leverage China's monthly customs data at the product level to study non-tariff barriers during the trade war (Chen et al., 2022) and the impacts of China's retaliatory tariffs on its export performance (Jiang et al., 2022).5 Instead of focusing on a particular subset of firms/locations or the variations at the product level, our paper exploits the satellite coverage to observe the impact on granular grid locations that span mainland China.

 In parallel, other researchers have performed model-based assessments of the impact of the tariffs on China's economy (Ferraro and Leemput, 2019; Ju et al., 2020; Zhou, 2020), by building general equilibrium trade models that account for global value chain linkages in their structure (following for example, Caliendo and Parro, 2015).
 We also seek to assess the quantitative impacts of the tariff war on China's economy, but our approach exploits quasi-experimental variation in cross-location exposure to the tariff shocks to identify their differential impact on economic outcomes.
-This approach is similar in spirit to Cui and Li (2021), who find that the US tariffs curtailed new firm registrations in China, and to He et al. (2021), who find that the US tariffs resulted in fewer online job postings and lower wage offers.5 While our immediate focus is on the tariffs' impact on economic outcomes, it bears noting that negative economic shocks have been shown to have repercussions too for social stability and local leaders' careers within China's political system (Campante et al., 2019).
+This approach is similar in spirit to Cui and Li (2021), who find that the US tariffs resulted in fewer online job postings and lower wage offers.6 While our immediate focus is on the tariffs' impact on economic outcomes, it bears noting that negative economic shocks have been shown to have repercussions too for social stability and local leaders' careers within China's political system (Campante et al., 2019).

 Our paper is naturally related to the wider literature on the use of night lights in empirical research.
-It is now well established that night lights are strongly correlated with standard measures of economic activity at the national as well as sub-national levels, including: GDP (Chen and Nordhaus, 2011; Henderson et al., 2012; Storeygard, 2016), average income in both national accounts and household surveys (Pinkovskiy and Sala-i-Martin, 2016), geographic features (Henderson et al., 2017), population density (Bleakley and Lin, 2012), and various development indicators (Michalopoulos and Papaioannou, 2013).
+It is now well established that night lights are strongly correlated with standard measures of economic activity at the national as well as sub-national levels, including: GDP (Chen and Nordhaus, 2011; Henderson et al., 2012; Hodler and Raschky, 2014; Storeygard, 2016), average income in both national accounts and household surveys (Pinkovskiy and Salai-Martin, 2016), geographic features (Henderson et al., 2017), population density (Bleakley and Lin, 2012), and various development indicators (Michalopoulos and Papaioannou, 2013).
 The regularity and reliability of the satellite data collection has enabled researchers to explore questions related to economic development in novel and convincing ways, in otherwise data-scarce environments (Donaldson and Storeygard, 2016).
 Newer vintages of satellites have further made it possible to monitor higher-frequency changes in night lights; recent applications include studies of the short-run responses to the 2015 trade disruption between India and Nepal (World Bank, 2017), and the 2016 Indian demonetization episode (Chodorow-Reich et al., 2019).
 As with these studies, our analysis adopts quarterly night lights data across fine sub-national geographic units, which allows us to examine the effects of the multiple rounds of US-China tariffs actions.